Mrzos/alx-system_engineering-devops/README.md

-This repo contains basics of using shell
+This repo contains basics of using shell.